mattalmeida/MarinerStatsREST/README.md

 ## Journalish kinda thingy

+## 7/8
+Drew up UX for the search and results pages.\

 ## 7/7
 I clarified that the player_ids were all unique so I can use that to look up players/use as REST element id.\
 I'm worrying about waiting to compute things like OBP, especially for all players (something one would expect to be queried 'more' frequently.
 I'm wondering if I shouldn't just store that so no extra compute is necessary for more general queries.\